eze-kiel/replace/README.md

 ```
 $ replace correct:perfect quote.txt
-Make it perfect, make it clear, make it conscice, make it fast.
+Make it perfect, make it clear, make it concise, make it fast.
 In that order.
 - Wes Dyer
 ```